blessymoses/PySpark/Spark-The-Definitive-Guide.md

 - `predicate pushdown`:
   - If we build a large Spark job but specify a filter at the end that only requires us to fetch one row from our source data, the most efficient way to execute this is to access the single record that we need.
-  - Spark will actually optimize this for us by pushing the filter down automatically.
+  - Spark will actually optimize this for us by pushing the filter down
+  - Use the EXPLAIN command to see the query plan automatically.
 ## Actions
 - Transformations allow us to build up our logical transformation plan.